Accurate and efficient surface reconstruction from volume fraction data on general meshes: Conclusion

 \section{Conclusion}

-We have presented a new iterative interface reconstruction procedure based on a reconstructed signed distance function to extract the local interface position and orientation from the raw volume fraction data.
-The new method is demonstrated to exhibit second order convergence with mesh refinement on both 2D and 3D structured and unstructured meshes.
-The algorithm has been developed in two variants based on piecewise linear interface construction (PLIC) and RDF isosurface reconstruction.
-Especially on unstructured meshes and for the local interface orientation both methods have significantly improved convergence properties compared to the reconstruction method presented in \cite{Roenby.2016} which was based on isosurfaces of the volume fraction data.
+We have presented an iterative residual based interface reconstruction procedure utilizing a reconstructed distance function (RDF) to estimate the local interface position and orientation from the raw volume fraction data.
+The new method is demonstrated to exhibit second order convergence with mesh refinement in the interface position and orientation on both 2D and 3D structured and unstructured meshes.
+The algorithm has been developed in two variants based on RDF isosurface reconstruction and on piecewise linear interface construction (PLIC), respectively.
+Especially on unstructured meshes and for the local interface orientation both methods have significantly improved convergence properties compared to the reconstruction method presented in \cite{Roenby.2016}, which was based on isosurfaces of the volume fraction data.
+A comparison with literature shows a similar level of accuracy as Height Function based methods and more accurate results than the LVIRA method.
 The implementation of the new reconstruction methods is straightforward and the increased computational cost caused by the introduction of iterations is limited to an acceptable level.
+To further reduce the computational costs the initial residuals are reduced by using interpolated interface normals from the previous time step.

 The new reconstruction scheme is combined with the isoAdvector advection step \cite{Roenby.2016}, and a number of simple advection test cases are investigated.
-The overall conclusion is that second order convergence with mesh refinement is achieved on all mesh types with the new reconstruction scheme giving better convergence and lower absolute errors especially on fine unstructured meshes.
+The overall conclusion is that second order convergence with mesh refinement is achieved on all mesh types if the CFL number is sufficiently low (0.2 or below).
+Work is in progress to improve accuracy and convergence with higher CFL numbers.
+On unstructured tetrahedral meshes depending on the test case and resolution our errors vary from similar in seize to twice as large as the those reported by Jofre et al. \cite{Jofre.2014}.
+On Cartesian meshes, we obtain errors between half to twice as large as those reported by Jofre et al. \cite{Jofre.2014}.
+The recent method by Maric et al. \cite{Maric.2018} yields significantly reduced errors.
+The main advantage of our method compared to Maric et al. \cite{Maric.2018} is the computational cost which is roughly an order of magnitude lower.